 4. Artificial Intelligence (AI) and Data Science

 Nowadays, most data scientists and software engineers use Python to conduct further studies, and researches on Artificial Intelligence (AI) and Data Science.
 It can be used across other domains and technologies, which is a huge advantage.
-It’s not surprising for it is an interpreted language; users can directly run the program without compiling data into machine language before execution.
+It’s not surprising that it is an interpreted language; users can directly run the program without compiling data into machine language before execution.
 This makes Python codes comprehensive and easy to be interpreted by an emulator or a virtual machine.

 Besides, it’s very explicit that it beats other OOP languages for the least code programming language.
 According to Cuelogic, a company that develops software globally to help startups companies, “Python has Prebuilt Libraries like Numpy for scientific computation, Scipy for advanced computing and Pybrain for machine learning (Python Machine Learning) making it one of the best languages For AI and Data Science.”

 Furthermore, big data and analytics can be presented using Python’s data visualization tools.
 Some of the most used tools to create appealing statistical data graphs and interactive graphical plots are Pandas, Seaborn, Bokeh, Pygal, and Plotly.

 No one can deny the extent of Python’s success, not just in web applications but also in internet development.
 The technological advancement brought by Python applications and products changed the way we build and design things.